yappy2000d/Image-Processing/README.md

 ## Features

-- **Lightweight**: This library offers only the most basic functionalities, excluding any complex algorithms.
+- **Lightweight**: This library only provides the most basic functions and does not contain any complex algorithms.
 - **Portability**: This library uses only the standard library, making it compatible with any compiler that supports C++11.

 ## Comparison with Windows C++/CLI